hongxuchen/arbitrage-py/README.md

 # TODO
-* [FATAL] monitor adjust still may 'cannot afford' so that it causes long-term imbalance reverse the fiat amount for futher trade.
+* [FATAL] monitor adjust still may 'cannot afford' so that it causes long-term imbalance reverse the fiat amount for further trade.
 The net strategy is that we can change "diff".
 * calculate the probabilities
     - request time
     - failed frequency
     - ask/bid diff times w.r.t. certain amount
     - profits per day
+* profits against original
 * order/cancel frequently for one platform; when completed, reverse trade on another platform
 * Deal with common.py init issue
 * force implementation
 * Monitor gets starvation
+* use market buy/sell to avoid connection issues

 ## hosts
 121.199.251.136 www.okcoin.cn